What are the benefits of the Alexander technique and who is it for?

 • people of all ages, including children

-• individuals encountering high levels of stress and anxiety, including those with post-traumatic stress
+• individuals encountering high levels of stress, anxiety, and burnout, including those with post-traumatic stress

 • people with muscular pain, including back pain